Service Dog For Veterans Beaverton, OR

 As soon as the dogs join our program!

-PAVE assistance dogs are specially trained to address the disability needs of Veterans.
-The Veteran's needs will dictate the tasks they perform, but these examples may include:
+PAVE assistance dogs are trained to accommodate the unique disability needs of Veterans.
+Examples of tasks they perform depend on the Veteran's specific needs but may include:

 - Turn lights on/off